inventory management

 For many small self-employed businesses, this means closing their business during the end of year stock count time.
 This can obviously be a huge burden on any small business and impact on your manufacturing schedules and customer delivery dates.

-Cycle counting is a way of counting small amounts of your stock throughout the year: spreading out your stocktaking into manageable chunks that can work around the usual day to day operations of your business.
+Let’s also ensure we are all on the same page with the Cycle count inventory definition.
+A Cycle Count is a way of counting small amounts of your stock throughout the year: spreading out your stocktaking into manageable chunks that can work around the usual day to day operations of your business.

-The only requirement is that it needs to be regular enough to reliably cover the majority of the materials you work with during the year.
+The only requirement is to be regular enough to reliably cover most of the materials you work with during the year.
+Ultimately, the goal is to keep your inventory records as accurate and up-to-date as possible, in a way that fits with your specific business needs and operations.

 Cycle Count Sampling Methods